 Prior to joining the PhD program, I worked for Boston Consulting Group for five years and left as a Project Leader.
 My case experience is concentrated in the telecommunications industry, financial institutions, and pricing topics.

-(Revise and Resubmit, American Economic Journal: Microeconomics)
+Revise and Resubmit, American Economic Journal: Microeconomics

 We model a community platform where users learn the about quality of its services over time by using its native tokens.
 The key friction is users can buy tokens for services or trade them primarily for speculation.
 In the presence of network effects, this tension can cause learning traps where no user adopts the platform’s services because the risk-adjusted benefit of adoption is lower than that from speculation.
 Our model can be applied to any asset that derives value from network effects and suggests high token inflation and incentive schemes favoring service usage may be integral to sustaining user participation.

-Presented at: University of Delaware and Philadelphia Fed Fintech and Financial Institutions Conference 2024
+Presentations: University of Delaware and Philadelphia Fed Fintech and Financial Institutions Conference 2024

 Policy mentions: CFTC Press Release; Senate Committee on Armed Services; House Financial Services Subcommittee on National Security, Illicit Finance, and International Financial Institutions: Hearing Committee Memorandum, Chairman Luetkemeyer Remarks and Secret Service Office of Investigations Testimony; CFTC World Investor Week